Bound by Corruption by BelovedStranger

 “Hn.”

-She wasn’t sure where Sesshomaru had taken them, or how far they were from the town she’d stayed with Onigumo.
-From the town, she knew it would take a day’s hard travel on foot to return to her village, but it was already nearing midday.
+She wasn’t sure where Sesshomaru had taken them.
+The hot spring was lovely, but she had no notion how far they had travelled from the town she’d stayed with Onigumo.
+From there, she knew it would take a day’s hard travel on foot to return to her village, but it was already nearing midday.
 They’d never reach her village before nightfall, forcing them to bunk down for the night.

 Kagome had to control a wave of impatience.
 After today, she knew how fast Sesshomaru could travel, but she remembered his past chastisement.